Adrian Belew: Beginning of solo career (1981)

-King Crimson (1981–2013)
+King Crimson (1981–2009)

-Adrian Belew was the frontman, second guitarist, and occasional drummer for King Crimson from 1981 to 2009, one of the longest tenures in King Crimson by any member other than founder, bandleader, and sole constant member Robert Fripp.
+Adrian Belew was the frontman, second guitarist, and occasional drummer for King Crimson from 1981 to 2009, one of the longest tenures in King Crimson by any member other than bassist Tony Levin and co-founder, bandleader, and sole constant member Robert Fripp.
 He maintained this position despite several splits or hiatuses in group activity, notwithstanding a brief period in the early 1990s when Fripp unsuccessfully asked singer David Sylvian of Japan to front a new version of the band.

 Belew's involvement with King Crimson began while he was still involved with Talking Heads.
 Having been impressed by Belew's work with GaGa and David Bowie, Fripp asked him to join a new four-piece band, at that time called Discipline.
 While Belew was busy with Talking Heads and associated side projects at the time, he chose to leave and join Fripp's band due to the deteriorating relationships within Talking Heads.
 One of his conditions for joining the new band was that he would be allowed to continue his solo career, to which Fripp agreed.

 Former King Crimson and Yes drummer Bill Bruford and New York session bassist and Chapman Stick player Tony Levin completed the Discipline lineup.
 During initial touring, the members of the band discussed the possibility of renaming themselves King Crimson, which they ultimately agreed to.
 This made Belew the first guitarist to formally play alongside Fripp within King Crimson on an equal footing (although Ian McDonald and John Wetton had occasionally contributed extra guitar to previous King Crimson recordings).
 He was also the first King Crimson singer to write most of his own lyrics.

 The renamed band released and toured the album Discipline later in 1981.
 The follow-up, 1982's Beat, proved harder to record.
 Finding himself responsible for the bulk of the band's songwriting and dealing with the extra pressures of being the frontman in a high-level group, Belew argued with Fripp over the group's approach and sound.
 Disagreements were mostly resolved and the band continued to find success as a live act.
 However, writing and recording 1984's Three of a Perfect Pair proved yet more difficult, and Fripp opted to split the band following the conclusion of the Three of a Perfect Pair tour later that year.